isomerpages/moe-riversidepri/_mk-riverside/About Us/Uniform Matters.md

 Children are to&nbsp;**wear the prescribed kindergarten uniform and modification to the uniform is not allowed.**

-We recommend that each child has at least three sets of uniform
+We recommend that each child has at least three sets of uniform.

 <br>
 <img src="/images/mk_uniform.jpg" style="width:600px">